samtools/htslib/samples/DEMO.md

 FAI etc. and are usually used with iterators.

 Indexing of plain/textual files are not supported, compressed SAM&FASTA/Q, BAM, and CRAM files can be indexed.
-CRAM files are indexed as .crai and the other two can be indexed as .bai or .csi files.
-Each of these types have different internal representations of the index information.
+CRAM files are indexed as .crai and the others as .bai, .csi, .fai etc. Each of these types have different internal representations of the index information.
 Bai uses a fixed configuration values where as csi has them dynamically updated based on the alignment data.

-Indexes can be created either with save of alignment data or explicitly by read of existing alignment file.
+Indexes can be created either with save of alignment data or explicitly by read of existing alignment file for alignment data (SAM/BAM/CRAM).
+For reference data it has to be explicitly created (FASTA).

 To create index along with alignment write, the sam_idx_init api need to be invoked before the start of alignment data write.
 This api takes the output